vishusandy/blog/content/blender_python_setup.md

 title = "Blender Python Setup on Linux" date = 2022-12-03 updated = 2022-12-06
-description = "I thought setting up Blender for python programming would be easy.
-I was wrong - it took way too long to figure out how to make everything work.
-This is more of a reminder to myself but hopefully others can find it useful as well."
+description = "Using Blender with Python introduces some very cool possibilities; unfortunately I found it very hard to get started.
+This is more of a reminder to self, but hopefully it's useful to others as well."
 +++

-## Blender & Python

-For anyone using Blender you will probably know it uses Python, which can interact with Blender to control objects, manipulate meshes, and more.

-I personally like using it to play around with algorithms and generate meshes.
-I will post more about this later, but for now let's focus on getting the environment setup for this.

 ## Installation script